MileHacker Logo

 Arcata Marsh & Wildlife Sanctuary

-Miles of flat trails, popular for birdwatching and gentle walks near Arcata.
+Miles of flat trails, popular for observing birds and gentle walks near Arcata.

 Nature & Observation